Universal covers of commutative finite Morley rank groups: Profinite universal covers

-Finite rankedness of $\widehat{T}$ follows from finite rankedness of $T$ and Noetherianity of the subgroups in $T$. \end{proof}

-\begin{remark} As in the proof of \lemref{lem:hatHomAlg}, any definable finite group cover of $\G$ is dominated by some $[n]$.
+\begin{remark} As in the proof of \lemref{lem:hatExact}, any definable finite group cover of $\G$ is dominated by some $[n]$, so is ``seen'' by $\widehat{\G}$.

-Note that this argument uses divisibility - for example, the Artin-Schreier map $x \mapsto x^p-x$ is a finite definable group cover of the additive group in $\operatorname{ACF}_p$ which isn't handled by our setup (c.f. \cite{BGHKg} where this issue is discussed).
+Note that divisibility is crucial for this - for example, the Artin-Schreier map $x \mapsto x^p-x$ is a finite definable group cover of the additive group in $\operatorname{ACF}_p$ which isn't handled by our setup (c.f.\ \cite{BGHKg} where this issue is discussed).

 \end{remark}